Spiking neurons as predictive controllers of linear systems: Results

 \subsection{Comparing control approaches}

 Lastly, we want to showcase the differences in the resulting control for three approaches: the continuous LQR control, the filtered-spikes control, and our predictive spiking control.
 As for previous examples, we consider a physically constrained simulation of an SMD, with a progressively changing target.
-In Fig.~\ref{fig:comparison} we directly compare the same measures for all three methods.
-As shown in the error trace (bottom rows), the filtered-spikes algorithm (Fig.~\ref{fig:comparison}B) approximates the control strategy of the continuous LQR (Fig.~\ref{fig:comparison}A).
-Spiking control (Fig.~\ref{fig:comparison}C) has similar increases and decreases of the error (contingent to the changes in the value of the target), although its profile is very different.
-This is mainly due to its control input not being continuous, which only allows the position to orbit the target with a certain accuracy without ever stationing on the exact target value.
-Analogous differences are highlighted in the activity over time of these networks (second row).
+In Fig.~\ref{fig7} we directly compare the same measures for all three methods.
+As shown in the error trace (bottom row), the filtered-spikes algorithm (Fig.~\ref{fig7}B) approximates the control strategy of the continuous LQR (Fig.~\ref{fig7}A), as described in Materials and Methods.
+Spiking control (Fig.~\ref{fig7}C) has similar increases and decreases of the error (contingent to the changes in the value of the target), although its profile is very different, as no optimal control signal is being traced.
+Furthermore, the non-continuous nature of its control inputs only allows the position to orbit the target with a certain accuracy, without ever stationing on the exact target value.
+Analogous differences are highlighted when showing the activity over time of these networks (Fig.~\ref{fig7}, second row).
 In the continuous and filtered cases, the velocity is not spiked, and the position slowly adjusts to the changes in target, stabilizing once the target is reached.
 On the contrary, spiking control is progressively adjusting the velocity up or down, tracing the target as soon as it changes value.
 Once the target is reached, the controller orbits the target position by spiking regularly until the end of the simulation.
-Other fundamental differences are highlighted in the control input (third row), and in the consequent trajectory in state space (first row).
+Other fundamental differences are highlighted in the control input (Fig.~\ref{fig7}, third row), and in the consequent trajectory in state space (Fig.~\ref{fig7}, first row).
 As shown, the filtered spikes controller is able to smoothly control the state of the system by approximating the control input of the LQR.
 In this sense, the spikes are only representing the system's state, but the control signal is still continuous, as it is inputted in each timestep of the simulation.
-This approximation requires the network to spike much more than our spiking control algorithm, which exclusively inputs a kick when it needs to adjust the position to the target.
+This approximation requires the network to spike much more than our spiking control algorithm, which exclusively inputs a kick when it needs to adjust the position to the target, and is not approximating any optimal control solution.
+Finally, on the comparison between filtered and spiking control, the role of a filtering element in the paradigm depends on the modeling choice we operate and the hypothesis we consider for the specific research question.
+In the filtered spikes approach, the filter is present within the network itself, so that the spikes represent but do not compute the control signal directly.
+In our spiking algorithm, the filtering element is placed outside of the network and into the plant: here, the matrix $\mathbf{B}$ directly maps spike events onto the system state, which makes the control inputs impulsive rather than continuous.
+Indeed the choice of positioning and defining a certain filtering element in different component of the control paradigm is partly artificial, but it does determine the nature of the control input and the interpretation of each element of the paradigm itself.
+As described in the Appendix, there is no universal energy advantage of our spiking algorithm from a control-theoretic perspective when compared to filtered spikes or continuous approaches.
+Rather, the strength of our contribution lies primarily in the formulation of the spiking control scheme, which guarantees sparsity of the resulting spiking activity, interpretability of the model's components, and adaptability to spike-dependent control applications (for instance, when using neuromorphic hardware).